palw3ey/ye3ipsec/README.md

 The container will generate self signed certificate using external (public) ip address as CN, if not set.

 The container configurations and credentials can be displayed using the command : docker logs containerName

+The /etc/swanctl folder is persistent.

 # Simple usage